sapienzaapps/galileo-terremoti/README.md

     #define __BUILDCFG_H

     #define __IS_GALILEO
-    // If you have Gen2 Galileo please set GEN1 to 0 and GEN2 to 1
+    // If you have Gen2 Galileo please set GALILEO_GEN to 2
-    #define GEN1 1
+    #define GALILEO_GEN 1
-    #define GEN2 0

     #endif